Saloni Aswani

 Saloni Aswani is an Indian actress and model who appears in Telugu and Kannada films.
 After finishing her education, Saloni ventured into modelling, appearing in various television advertisements.
 She went on to pursue a career in acting, debuting in the Hindi film Dil Pardesi Ho Gayaa (2003), following which she starred in several Telugu films, failing to achieve notable commercial success.
-She gained notice through her performances in Buddhivantha and S. S. Rajamouli's Maryada Ramanna (2010), leading to roles in further major Telugu productions.
+She gained notice through her performances in Buddhivantha (2008) and S. S. Rajamouli's Maryada Ramanna (2010), leading to roles in further major Telugu productions.

 Early life

-Aswani was born in Ulhasnagar, Maharashtra into a Sindhi-speaking family as Vandana.
+Aswani was born in Ulhasnagar, Maharashtra into a Sindhi Hindu family as Vandana.
 Her father was an assistant commissioner of narcotics.
 The family moved to CGS quarters at Wadala, Mumbai, when she was around five years old.
 After completing school, she enrolled at the Shreemati Nathibai Damodar Thackersey Women's University (SNDT) near New Marine Lines/Churchgate, Mumbai, and graduated in Psychology.

 She was always interested in acting and was supported by her mother, while her father wanted her to "do a respectable job".
 Without her father's knowledge, she created a portfolio and sent it to modelling agencies.
 She appeared in several television advertisements like Vaseline, Lifebuoy, Parachute Oil, Moove, Chic Shampoo, Three Roses tea and Meera soaps.
 Throughout her academic career, she had always participated in dramas, especially mimicking Sridevi.
 She also participated with a theatre group Kala Sansad and took acting lessons in Ashok Kumar's Academy of Dramatic Arts, run by his daughter, Preeti Ganguly.